SinisaJO/Unit-Conversion-App/README.md

 The project should be application for unit conversion.
 The chalenge was to change values in javascript while changing input value.
-Also when you change theme, to stay same when page is refreshed(using localStorage).
+Also when you change the theme, to keep the same state when page is refreshed(using localStorage).

 <h2>Key learnings</h2>